okinawabob/um/ifsm201.md

 #### Assignment 2: Spreadsheets (Personal Budget)

 - Work through Assignment 2 - Spreadsheets as described in the attached PDF documents below.
-Submit only Asgn2-YourName.xlsx file and verify this by ***not hiding* extensions of known file types* on your computer and open the file in MS Excel.
-The file **Asgn2-YourName.xlsx** Must be uploaded and submitted on ***<abbr title="Learning Experience Online">LEO</abbr> Assignments*** before next class.
+Submit only Asgn2-*YourName*.xlsx file and verify this by ***not hiding* extensions of known file types** on your computer and open the file in MS Excel.
+The file **Asgn2-*YourName*.xlsx** Must be uploaded and submitted on **<abbr title="Learning Experience Online">LEO</abbr> Assignments** before next class.
 The assignment will be graded based on doing all described steps and meeting the described requirements.
   - [Assignment 2 - Personal Budget]({{site.baseurl}}/assets/ifsm201/assets/ifsm201/Asgn2-Budget.pdf "Right click this link and open in new tab")
   - [Assignment 2 - Budget Sample.pdf]({{site.baseurl}}/assets/ifsm201/Asgn2-Budget-Sample.pdf "Right click this link and open in new tab")
   {: .pdf}